adobix/ind_utils/README.md

 ## Example

-Use for SizedBox, Padding , Get height and width of Screen.
+Use for SizedBox, Padding , Text , Show Toast , Get height and width of Screen.
 No Need to write long code for these

 - Padding
 - Log
 - Get Height and Width of Screen

 <hr>

 <table>
 <tr>
 <td>

 ```dart

 class INDWidgets extends StatelessWidget {
   const INDWidgets({super.key});